How to Compile PHP Modules

 The imagick

-module is a PHP extension for image manipulation.
+module is a PHP extension used for handling image manipulation.
 Here are the steps to compile the imagick

 module: